samuellihn/wnrs/README.md

 ### Missing Decks

-Decks have stopped updating since v1 is discontinued.
+Decks had stopped updating since v1 was discontinued.
 Feel free to submit a ticket if you have these versions.

 - New Years Edition
 - Friendship Edition